PingleSlayer/Forknight/README.md

 7. **Puzzle Rating Estimation:** On average, the model's estimate of the puzzle rating was off by 453 Elo points.

 ## Conclusion
 I do not think much can be concluded from this experiment as this is one very specific task and I only did two training runs (dont really have the money to experiment further).
-But at least in this case it clearly seems more advantageous to have data shuffled for better results and to prevent overfitting on a subset of the dataset.
+But at least in this case its clearly more advantageous to have data shuffled for better results and to prevent overfitting on a subset of the dataset.
 Although I still believe that curriculum learning might offer some advantages in some cases, incorporating some degree of shuffling seems essential.

 ## Credit
 Most of this code is borrowed from [karpathy/build-nanogpt](https://github.com/karpathy/build-nanogpt) and [karpathy/nanoGPT](https://github.com/karpathy/nanoGPT).